prajwalsingh/Draw-Shapes-Using-Hand-Motion-Opencv-Python/README.md

 c.
 Then take one of the coordinate and append it to list and so on.</br>
 d.
 Take each item from list and plot 1unit radius circle.</br>

+Press s to start and s to stop reading motion.

 # Screenshot

 ![alt text](https://github.com/prajwalsingh/Draw-Shapes-Using-Gesture-Opencv-Python/blob/master/ca.png "")